MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common/faqs-copilot-powerfx.md

 ## What languages are supported?

-Because Power Fx can be used across many different features, each Generally Available feature may have a different set of supported languages the meet Microsoft's responsible AI standards.
-For details on language support for specific features see the documentation for that feature.
+Because Power Fx can be used across many different features, each generally available (GA) feature may have a different set of supported languages the meet Microsoft's responsible AI standards.
+For details on language support for specific features see, [Create Power Fx formulas with Copilot](../canvas-apps/ai-formulas-formulabar.md#language-support)

 ## How was Power Fx with Copilot evaluated?
 What metrics are used to measure performance?